calimero-archive/docs/docs/getting_started/oracle.md

 4. Enter the name of the contract and click **Install**.
 5. Wait for the installation to complete.

 The contract will be deployed and initialized at the chosen address.
-The KV Oracle will be listed in the "Oracles" section of the console.
+The KV Oracle will be listed in the **Oracles** section of the console.

 <img src={require('@site/static/img/oracle_list.png').default} />